-- Initiated a new Dropout Prevention Survey of local school districts and continued work on an Inventory of K-14 Industry Sector Career Pathways in Ventura County schools, both projects in partnership with the Ventura County Office of Education. - Contributed to the data gathering, strategic planning, and support for four California Career Pathways Trust Grant applications, two of which were awarded in Ventura County for a combined total of \$19.3 million: Alliance for Linked Learning (Oxnard Union High School District) and VC Innovates (Ventura County Community College District, Ventura County Office of Education, and high schools in ten local districts). - Partnered with adult education and community college representatives on the AB 86 grant application process, which resulted in a 2014 planning grant for the new Ventura County Adult Education Consortium.
+- Initiated a new Dropout Prevention Survey of local school districts and continued work on an Inventory of K-14 Industry Sector Career Pathways in Ventura County schools, both projects in partnership with the Ventura County Office of Education. - Contributed to the data gathering, strategic planning, and support for four California Career Pathways Trust Grant applications, all of which were awarded in Ventura County for a combined total of \$19.3 million. - Partnered with adult education and community college representatives on the AB 86 grant application process, which resulted in a 2014 planning grant for the new Ventura County Adult Education Consortium.
 Four adult education programs and three community colleges are collaborating on a plan to align and leverage programs for basic skills development, high school or GED attainment, citizenship preparation, English as a second language, short-term career technical education programs, and apprenticeship programs.

-In addition, the WIB Outreach Committee and WIB Youth Council focused the 2013-2014 Ventura County youth outreach initiative on raising awareness of career opportunities in high-demand occupations in the region's healthcare, manufacturing, and clean/green industry sectors.
+In addition, the WIB Outreach Committee and WIB Youth Council focused the 2014-2015 Ventura County youth outreach initiative on raising awareness of career opportunities in high-demand occupations in the region's healthcare, manufacturing, and clean/green industry sectors.
 Youth messaging on the WIB's VC Jobs with a Future website (www.vcjobswithafuture.org), was aligned with flyers, radio spots, the WIB website, Facebook, high school athletic field banners, WIB radio interviews on Workforce Wednesday, announcements in the WIB's Workforce Update e-newsletter, and connections with school representatives.
 WIA youth success stories were posted on local, state and national workforce development websites.